You and I, walking along in the middle of Portsmouth. Someone calls out from a car: “I need to get the Isle of Wight Ferry! I am in a hurry!”

-Two wins for the client and we have actually shown ourselves to be not just helpful in meeting the client’s needs but expert in guiding them towards a better solution; one they had not contemplated.
+I have not just been helpful in meeting the client’s needs but have been an expert in guiding them towards a significantly better solution; perhaps one they had not contemplated.
 Even though they had all the data, they didn’t have the skills, knowledge and experience to realise that ‘better solution’ from it.

 That’s what experts do.